Urban-Meteorology-Reading/SUEWS/docs/source/input_files/SUEWS_SiteInfo/SUEWS_AnthropogenicEmission.rst

 anthropogenic heat flux is modelled according to the daily cycles specified in SUEWS_Profiles.txt.

-Alternatively, if available, the anthropogenic heat flux can be provided in the met forcing file (and set `EmissionsMethod` = 0 in `RunControl.nml`) by filling the `qf` column with valid values.
+Alternatively, if available, the anthropogenic heat flux can be provided in the met forcing file (and set `EmissionsMethod` = 0 in `RunControl.nml`) by filling the :option:`qf` column with valid values.

 ..
 DON'T manually modify the csv file below
 .. as it is always automatically regenrated by each build: